bucs110a0spring22/ch-4-lab-aw134123/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
-What did you clean up?:Some stuff I had in the beginning that I already commented out.
+What did you clean up?: Some stuff I had in the beginning that I already commented out.
+Also took out vestigal lab comments about not changing main etc.

 Summary of function(s) added: take user's lucky numbers and randomly arrange to get random rgb codes to color graphs.